KHTP: Rhythmic (2013–present)

 On August 30, 2018, former KSFM on-air host and MD Bre Ruiz was named co-host for the Sir Mix-a-Lot morning show effective September 4.
 Sir Mix-a-Lot exited the station on June 28, 2019, after nearly two years with the station.

 Translator

 HD radio

 KMTT launched HD Radio operations in 2006.
 103.7-HD2 carried a blues format.
 In March 2012, 103.7-2 flipped to a format focusing on "Mountain Music Discovery."
 It featured music from Adult Album Alternative artists new and old, with exclusive live songs from The Mountain's own archives.
 The blues format moved for a time to sister station KSWD 94.1-HD2.

 In February 2013, the HD2 subchannel was branded "The Original Mountain."
 As of August 30, 2013, with the change in format on KMTT, the HD2 channel was renamed "103.7 HD2 The Mountain Seattle," as the two formats from analog/HD1 and HD2 merged.

 The HD2 subchannel has since been turned off.
+As of April 2024, a streaming radio channel version of The Mountain Seattle can be found through Audacy.